tonytins/SimPackageKit/README.md

 # SimPackageKit

-This is a port of SimPE's interface and helper library to Swift.
-It does not yet provide any default implementations *yet*.
+This is a port of SimPE's interfaces and helper libraries to Swift.

 ## Getting Started